SAP/ui5-typescript/docs/why.md

 2. **Promoting end users to raise issues with errors and inaccuracies in the API reference**:

-   SAP UI5 has a large in depth API Reference:
+   SAPUI5 has a large in depth API Reference:

    - https://sapui5.hana.ondemand.com/#/api